clingen-data-model/allele/source/allele/conceptual/gene.md

 There is no guarantee that a gene is ever transcribed, such as in some computationally predicted genes or pseudogenes.
 Furthermore, many genes are untranslated.

-The grouping together of ReferenceTranscriptSequencing and the assignment of names must be performed by a recognized public group such as NCBI or HGNC.
+The assignment of names, and the association of [TranscriptReferenceSequences](transcript_reference_sequence.html) must be performed by a recognized public group such as NCBI or HGNC.
+Note that different agencies may be responsible for names and for associations with sequences.

 Exclusions and Limitations
 --------------------------